MotorBottle/S3-Sleep-on-Rog-X13-G14-15-2021-2022-using-OpenCore/README.md

 - Kernel> Quirks> CustomSMBIOSGuid> True (default is False)
 - PlatformInfo> UpdateSMBIOSMode> Custom (default is Create).

+## Easier Way?
 By the way, OpenCore does have the function to directly find and replace contents in ACPI tables, but I have not tested if that's gonna work in this case.
 If it does, things would get even easier.
+Could anyone test and share the result?

 ## References
 I'm listing the sources again at the end of this tutorial.
 Many thanks to those who provided the ideas solutions in solving the problem!